-The Nova Scotia 4-H Council is the governing body for 4-H in Nova Scotia.
-The council consists of two representatives from each county, and together they elect an executive who manage the yearly business of the 4-H program.
-The executive consist of president, 1st and 2nd vice president, secretary, treasurer and past president.
-In addition, six regional directors sit on the executive as well as the provincial 4-H Host and Hostess who are 4-H members.
-The Nova Scotia 4-H Council appoints committees of 4-H leaders, members, staff and others to assist, coordinate and implement programs as required throughout the year.
+The board executive consist of president, 1st and 2nd vice president, secretary, treasurer and past president.
+In addition, six regional directors sit on the board.
+The board has three voting youth positions including provincial 4-H Host and Hostess and YAC representative who are 4-H members.
+The board appoints committees of 4-H leaders, members, staff and others to assist, coordinate and implement programs as required throughout the year.

-The Nova Scotia 4-H program has established both County and Provincial Leader Councils.
-Each council performs specific functions for their areas.
+The Nova Scotia program contains both County and Provincial Leader Councils.
+Each council performs specific functions for 4-H in the area.
 Through these councils, a member or leader has the opportunity to influence decisions at every level of 4-H. Every leader or senior member belongs to the county leaders’ council.
 This council oversees 4-H in the county.
-They select and send representatives to the Provincial Council Meetings.
+They select and send representatives to Provincial Council Meetings (ie. Annual General Meeting).

-The Nova Scotia 4-H Council is supported by very active volunteer leaders who work to support the mission of 4-H in the province.
-The objectives and mission of the Nova Scotia 4-H Council are realized through the implementation of numerous programs and activities for both the youth membership and adult leaders.
+4-H in Nova Scotia is supported by very active volunteers who work to support the mission of 4-H in the province.
+The objectives and mission of 4-H Nova Scotia are realized through the implementation of numerous programs and activities for both the youth membership and adult leaders.

-The Canadian 4-H Council assists 4-H in Nova Scotia by providing the funds for members from various provinces to travel across the country to various conferences and seminars.
-Nova Scotia 4-H has representation of leaders and members at the Canadian 4-H Council level.
+4-H Canada assists 4-H in Nova Scotia by providing some funds and opportunities for members to travel across the country to various conferences and seminars.
+4-H Nova Scotia has representation of leaders and members at the 4-H Canada level.

 4-H is a youth development organization which promotes leadership, encourages the care and responsibility of our resources, and builds positive life skills to secure a sustainable future for Nova Scotia.

-To advance the 4-H program in partnership with the Nova Scotia department of Agriculture to strengthen communities by providing life and technical skills to those involved members, leaders and parents.
+To advance the 4-H program, in partnership with the Nova Scotia department of Agriculture, to strengthen communities by providing life and technical skills to those involved including members, leaders and parents.

 The motto, “Learn To Do By Doing,” is an important process which applies to both members and leaders.
 Participating in the 4-H program will influence the development of 4-H members, leaders, families and communities in a positive way.